CSCIX691DAL/lobster-detection/README.md

 #### Installing Android Studio and setting up an Android Virtual Device (AVD)

 ##### Visit the Android Studio webpage and click "Download Android Studio"

 ![](assets/IDE-setup/IDE1.png)

 ##### Ensure that Android Virtual Device is included with the installation:

 ![](assets/IDE-setup/IDE6.png)

 ##### Set up a new Android Virtual Device:

 ![](assets/IDE-setup/IDE14.png)

 ##### When the install is finished, click the configure button in the bottom right and select the "AVD Manager":

 ![](assets/IDE-setup/IDE18.png)

 ##### Click on "Create Virtual Device"

 ![](assets/IDE-setup/IDE19.png)

 ##### Select a piece of hardware to emulate (recommend to choose a device like the Pixel 4 or similar):

 ![](assets/IDE-setup/IDE20.png)

 ##### Choose a build of Android to be installed:

 ![](assets/IDE-setup/IDE22.png)

 ##### Verify the AVD's configuration:

 ![](assets/IDE-setup/IDE23.png)

 ##### You will now see the device added to your list of available devices, click on the green arrow icon if you want to launch the AVD now:

 ![](assets/IDE-setup/IDE24.png)

 #### Installing Flutter:

 ##### Download Flutter from the official webpage:

 ![](assets/IDE-setup/IDE25.png)

 ##### Click on the button with the link to the latest SDK:

 ![](assets/IDE-setup/IDE26.png)

 ##### Extract the flutter folder to a location on your machine (recommended: a folder in the root of your C: drive):

 ![](assets/IDE-setup/IDE29.png)

 ##### With the files copied, we now need to add Flutter to the system's PATH, first look up "environment" in the Start menu, and open "Edit the system environment variables" control panel:

 ![](assets/IDE-setup/IDE30.png)

 ##### Click on "Environment Variables...":

 ![](assets/IDE-setup/IDE31.png)

 ##### Select "Path" in the top panel and click on "Edit":

 ![](assets/IDE-setup/IDE32.png)

 ##### Click on "New":

 ![](assets/IDE-setup/IDE33.png)

 ##### Add the path to the flutter\bin directory and click "OK" and restart your computer:

 ![](assets/IDE-setup/IDE35.png)

 #### Installing VSCode:

 ##### Download VSCode from the Official Webpage:

 ![](assets/IDE-setup/IDE36.png)

 ##### Open the installer and click through the dialog boxes, ensure that you check "Add to PATH":

 ![](assets/IDE-setup/IDE40.png)

 ##### VSCode Home Screen:

 ![](assets/IDE-setup/IDE45.png)

 ##### With the setup complete, navigate to the "Add-Ons" pane by clicking the icon in left sidebarl, search for and install the Flutter plugin:

 ![](assets/IDE-setup/IDE48.png)

 #### Opening and running the application:

 ##### Navigate to the project folder and right click on it, choose, "open with Code":

 ![](assets/IDE-setup/IDE50.png)

 ##### Open the main.dart file by navigating to it using the files sidebar on the left:

 ![](assets/IDE-setup/IDE51.png)

 ##### Click in the bottom right menu where it says "No Device", a list of the installed Android Virtual Devices, as well as the Flutter emulator option, will be displayed in the command pallet.
 Select the Android Virtual Device that you have created for this project, or one that already exists on your system:

 ![](assets/IDE-setup/IDE52.png)

 ##### The Android Virtual Device will be launched:

 ![](assets/IDE-setup/IDE53.png)
 ![](assets/IDE-setup/IDE55.png)

 ##### To compile and run the Flutter application, click on the "Run" button in the top right of the VSCode window and select "Start Debugging", the application will launch:

 ![](assets/IDE-setup/IDE56.png)
 ![](assets/IDE-setup/IDE58.png)

 ## User Features <a name="userFeatures"> </a>

+User Features

+Welcome Screen
+Here, users see a message conveying the purpose of the application and a Button that allows transition to the next Screen.

+HomePage Screen
+Here, users have a choice between two options for detection:

+- Using the camera to for detection.
+- Performing detection on a static image.
+This feature is not currently complete.

+Detection Screen
+Here, the appliation runs an object detection model and displays the type of lobster detected along with the percentage of accuracy.

 ## Technical Features <a name="technicalFeatures"> </a>

 ### Object Recognition:

 #### Sourcing Lobster imagery:

 <https://github.com/ultralytics/flickr_scraper>

 We considered several sources for finding lobster imagery to train the machine learning model.
 Manual retrieval of images (i.e. manually saving images from a Google image search and social media websites) was undertaken to a limited degree, but is an undesirable methodology due to the tedious nature of saving each image through the computer's file manager dialogs.
 Instead it would be better to scrape; using a script, a large set of imagery that already had some kind of classification performed on it.
 There existsmany websites dedicated to sharing images, both for social media purposesand for data science research purposes.
 Two websites that were investigated in great detail were Flickr and Kaggle.